 Seeing as English has been molded into the language of today through so many various influences, it would be impossible to list every single word borrowed from another language.
 However, these are some of our favorites:

 The English language continues to change, providing new opportunities for cultures to impact future words.
-Perhaps one day English will adopt a new word originating from your home country!
+Perhaps one day English will adopt a new word originating from your home country!??

 How can we help?